 From its earliest days as a planned industrial city, Manchester has had a long and successful history of strategic planning and development initiatives implemented through the coordinated efforts of the public and private sectors, united by a common dedication to the continued betterment of the City.
 Recent examples include development of the 11,000-seat SNHU Arena in 2001, Fishercat Stadium and the adjacent Hilton Garden Inn and Riverwalk Place Condominiums in 2004 and the 204-unit Residences at Manchester Place in the heart of downtown.
 Brief descriptions of the key public/private development initiatives currently underway in the City are provided below, followed by links to the principal plans and studies that serve to guide development in Manchester today.

-Manchester's Economic Development: Current Projects
+Manchester's Economic Development: Past Projects

 River's Edge (former Jac Pac Site)